 An air handling system refers to a system where air is recirculated through ducts to remove heat.
 These systems may incorporate an air-cooling or water cooling system.
 The water cooling system uses water or another liquid to reduce the temperature of air in the system.
 The water can provide a favourable environment for growth of microbes such as Legionella if not regularly monitored.

-The Public Health Act 1991 requires the occupier / owner of a premise with cooling tower unit/s to notify Council in regards to installation or decommissioning of a cooling tower.
-Council is also required to keep an up to date register of all water-cooling systems in the Local Government Area under the Public Health (Microbial Control) Regulation 2000.
-Therefore any alterations made to the cooling tower unit/s or changes in register details must be provided to Council by the owner / occupier within one month of the alteration.
+The Public Health Act 2010 requires the occupier/ owner of a premise with cooling tower unit/s to notify City of Newcastle (CN) in regards to the installation or decommissioning of a cooling tower.
+CN is also required to keep an up to date register of all water-cooling systems in the Local Government Area under the Public Health Regulation 2012.
+Therefore any alterations made to the cooling tower unit/s or changes in register details must be provided to CN by the owner / occupier within one month of the alteration.

 NSW Health provide factsheets, guidelines and Codes of Practice for the control of Legionnaires Disease.

 For further information please contact Customer Service on 02 4974 2000.